 There are two knock on effects of this – REM sleep requires energy, deep sleep restores energy – so we are more likely to be depleted if the balance is affected.
 If we enjoy less deep sleep we are also producing less serotonin and dopamine and so our mood, etc. will be affected.

-What abhypnotherapy for insomnia 2out anti-depressants or sleeping pills?
+What about anti-depressants or sleeping pills?
 They are an option and I do meet people who have been helped by them.
 But I also meet people who don’t want to feel they are in a mental fog, as some do on anti-depressants, wind up unable to stop addictive sleeping pills or struggle with tricky “rebound” effects when you try to withdraw from some of these kinds of medications.
 Anti-depressants may also affect your sleep cycle too, depending upon the type prescribed – it is worth checking.

 Why Can Hypnotherapy for Insomnia Help?